ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/6-render-a-simple-3D-object-part-2.md

 ![Output #center](images/output.gif  "Figure 10: Output")

 Congratulations!
-You are run a WebGPU application on an Android device.
+You have now run a WebGPU application on an Android device.